 The Butterfly Trail (0.22 km) takes you through the meadow filled with native plants which attract birds and butterflies.

-A flat trail called the Indiana Trail (0.42 km) is good for an easy walk and can be accessed by wheelchairs.
+A flat trail called the Indiana Trail (0.42 km) is good for an easy walk.

 There is free parking available as well as accessible public washrooms.
 Bring a picnic to fuel up before or after your hike; we have several picnic tables and spots for you to choose from.